arjunmahishi/chatops/README.md

 ## Contributing
 No guidelines yet.
-Just make a PR :)
+Just make a PR.